 Clinical Research Conduct and Management graduate Jennifer Brandl credits having a certificate in helping her land her first official clinical operations job.
 “Not only was the certificate recognized by my employer,” she says, “but the course work provided the training I needed to really understand conducting clinical trials, including the different roles and responsibilities.”
 And her boss’ thoughts on the certificate?
 “Her completion of the certificate demonstrated that Jennifer had put in the work and made the effort to know and understand all the facets of clinical operations,” supervisor Scott Houston responds.
 “That knowledge and effort really made a difference when considering her for her first job within clinical operations.
 She was able to clearly demonstrate her knowledge when she interviewed, and she has been successful and productive for our company from Day 1.”

 Honored Instructor Henry Tooryani hears the same sentiments from employers in the construction management field.
-Teaching courses in the Construction Management certificate, he sees a lot of students who are project engineers that want to become project managers.
+Teaching courses in the Construction Management and Leadership certificate, he sees a lot of students who are project engineers that want to become project managers.
 I’ve had construction companies tell me that they would consider the certificate, with experience, equal to a bachelor’s degree.
 The certificate prequalifies students to to move up.
 Learning about the construction management approaches, methods and delivery processes helps them when they get to the interview.
 With a name like UC Berkeley Extension on your résumé, employers infer that you have exposure to lots of hands-on applications.”

 Are you ready to invest in yourself with a certificate?
 Peruse our offerings in: